Important info to ensure that your next

 Divers Alert Network (DAN) safe practices for properly sanitising your dive equipment and yourself.

-Thanks for taking the time to read this important information to get the Curacao dive vacation that you want, need and deserve.
-Don’t hesitate to contact us with any questions.
+Thanks for taking the time to read this important information regarding your Curacao dive vacation.
+We’ll do our very best to ensure that you get the vacation you need and deserve, so don’t hesitate to contact us with any questions.

 Planning and booking your next Curacao dive vacation is a GREAT way to beat the Corona virus blues.
-Especially when it’s worry free and you can BOOK NOW – PAY LATER!
+Especially when it’s risk and worry free, with no deposit or pre-payments.

-We’ve disabled our online booking platform during this time, so please contact us directly instead.
+To manage social distancing and other COVID-19 precautions, we’ve temporarily disabled our online booking facility, so please contact us directly instead.

 Checking in and out at The Dive Bus